jliocsar/elizabeth/readme.md

 - [ ] Integrate [`fly.io`](https://fly.io/)
 - [ ] Check how Turso can be used with `fly.io` to deploy everything to the edge 🚀
-- [ ] Any way to remove unused JS?
 - [ ] Add local fonts for compression
 - [ ] Compare inlined styles/scripts
   - How to load styles inlined without importing? (e.g. inject it on build time)